River flow and water level forecasts through virtual stations is what BWI can do for you

 Many cross-border conflicts are caused by disputes over water resources, which could be prevented with more appropriate water prediction services.

-Building critical infrastructure in flood-safe areas and other infrastructures with future predictions makes the intervention of international donors and NGOs key to environmental, social and economic recovery.
+Building critical infrastructure in flood-prone areas and other infrastructures with future forecasts makes the intervention of international donors and NGOs key to environmental, social, and economic recovery.

 BWI website is low carbon